Pie Family and All the Cousins:

 spoonful or two of filling and folded over.
 The edges are crimped

 or pressed to seal.
-These are generally baked but can also be
+Sweet turnovers are baked or fried.

 These are similar to turnovers, and are generally fruit-filled.

-they are drained and can be found served with a dusting of confectioner’s
+they are drained and served with a dusting of confectioner’s

-Tarte Tatin is a caramelized apple dish baked with a pastry dough
+Tarte tatin is a caramelized (classically apple) baked dish with a pastry dough

-the bottom of a pan with straight sides for easy unmolding, pie
+the bottom of a pan with straight sides for easy unmolding and a crust.
+Pie

 crust is placed over the top and the whole thing is baked.
 It